Harvard Law School and Harvard Kennedy School

-Prospective students must apply separately and be separately admitted to both the Law School and the Kennedy School schools, each of which will independently review and admit applicants.
+Prospective students must apply separately and be separately admitted to both the Law School and the Kennedy School, each of which will independently review and admit applicants.
 Questions relating to the admissions processes at each school should be addressed directly to the individual admissions offices.

-Prospective JD/MPP or JD/MPA-ID students may apply to both schools during the same admissions season or they may apply during the first year of study at either the Law School or the Kennedy School (see below for exception to this policy).
-The HLS deadline is usually February 1 of each year.
-For the HKS application deadline, please click here.
-All Law School applicants are required to submit LSAT scores, in accordance with application guidelines.
+Prospective JD/MPP or JD/MPA/ID students may apply to both schools during the same admissions season or they may apply during the first year of study at either the Law School or the Kennedy School.
+The HLS deadline is usually February 1 of each year (HKS application details).
+All Law School applicants are required to submit GRE or LSAT scores, in accordance with application guidelines.
 For matriculated 1L students only, HKS will accept an LSAT score in lieu of the GRE for students interested in the JD/MPP joint degree program.
 Current HLS students applying to the MPP program should contact the HLS Registrar’s Office to request release of their LSAT scores to HKS.
 Students applying to the JD/MPA/ID joint degree program must submit GRE scores to HKS.

-Once admitted to both schools, students who want to enroll in the joint degree program should send an email indicating their intent to do so to Debra Isaacson, HKS Director of the Master in Public Policy Program, and to Jessican L. Soban, HLS Assistant Dean and Chief Admissions Officer.
+Once admitted to both schools, students who want to enroll in the joint degree program should send an email indicating their intent to do so to the MPP Program Office, and to April Pettit, HLS Associate Director of Academic Affairs.
 In addition, students who apply to both schools and are admitted during the same admissions cycle should contact JD Admissions at HLS and the HKS Office of Admissions about deferring admission, as applicable.